mariadb-corporation/MaxScale/Documentation/Routers/KafkaImporter.md

 is lost.

-The limitations on the data can be removed by either creating the table before the KafkaConsumer is started, in which case the `CREATE TABLE IF NOT EXISTS` does nothing, or by altering the structure of the existing table.
+The limitations on the data can be removed by either creating the table before the KafkaImporter is started, in which case the `CREATE TABLE IF NOT EXISTS` does nothing, or by altering the structure of the existing table.
 The minimum requirement that must be met is that the table contains the `data` field to which string values can be inserted into.